 Editing and mixing

-When working on projects like podcasts, I will generally remove 'ums' and 'ers', tidying up things like long pauses, mistakes, stumbles and so on, so that it flows and is a nice listen.
+When working on projects like podcasts, I will generally remove 'ums' and 'ers', tidying up things like long pauses, mistakes, stumbles, repetitions and so on, so that it flows and is a nice listen.
 I'll then move on to mixing and balancing each mic channel separately.
-This stage is crucial in making a podcast sound broadcast-quality rather than like it's been recorded in a shed, yet it's amazing how many people leave this out.
+This stage is crucial in making a podcast sound broadcast-quality rather than like it's been recorded in a bathroom, yet it's amazing how many people leave this out.
 Finally I'll add any atmos, music or stings, before final file mastering.

 I have a powerful arsenal of sonic goodies available at your disposal.
 For most of my work I use the industry-standard Pro Tools, but I also have SADiE 6 for my ex-BBC clients; the incredibly good Izotope RX restoration package; Waves limiting and loudness plug-ins; and Adobe Audition for fine file editing, mastering and batch processing.
 All software is fully licensed.
 I have fibre-optic broadband for fast up/downloads, and 100GB of cloud storage for client deliveries.